+Progression from Year One

 3.1.
-Progression From Year One

 In order to progress from Year One to Year Two students must:

+a) Achieve 120 credits at Level 4;

+and

-- a) Achieve 120 credits at Level 4;and - b) Pass at least 90 credits at the first attempt;and - Achieve a Year Mark of 65 at the first attempt; and - d) Achieve a mark of at least 65 in the major practical language module at the first attempt; and - e) Pass core modules and meet any additional programme or module specific requirements outlined in the Variations to the Rules of Assessment, including professional, statutory and regulatory body requirements.
+- b) Pass at least 90 credits at the first attempt; and - Achieve a Year Mark of 65 at the first attempt; and - Achieve a mark of at least 65 in the major practical language module at the first attempt;

+and

+Pass core modules and meet any additional programme or module specific requirements outlined in the Variations to the Rules of Assessment, including professional, statutory and regulatory body requirements.